ibdesigner/strawberry/README.md

 ## HOW TO USE

+put the file in your theme directory include it in functions.php file and add this:

 ```php
 $sb = new Strawberry();
 $posts = $sb->cache(300)->posts(array('category_name'=> 'Articles', 'posts_per_page' => 3));
 ```

+in your theme files add

 ```php
 foreach($posts as $post){